 Amadeus Acquires Bitte To Power Private, Deterministic And Self-Improving Trading Agents

-Road Town, Tortola, BVI, Feb.
-04, 2026 (GLOBE NEWSWIRE) -- Amadeus Protocol, the AI-native Layer 1 for private, deterministic, self-improving agents, today announced the strategic acquisition of Bitte (formerly Bitte Protocol / Mintbase) for $1.7 million paid in $AMA.
+Tortola, BVI, 4th February 2026, ZEX PR WIRE, Amadeus Protocol, the AI-native Layer 1 for private, deterministic, self-improving agents, today announced the strategic acquisition of Bitte (formerly Bitte Protocol / Mintbase) for $1.7 million paid in $AMA.
 The deal unifies Amadeus' approach to developing infrastructure for private and deterministic agents, with Bitte's battle-tested agentic trading product, user base and integrations.

 Bitte brings a live, multi-chain network of 24,164 unique users, 2.85M+ messages across 344k+ chats, and 16,703 registered agents.
 The majority of these users are EVM-native, directly aligning with Amadeus' initial go-to-market focus on prediction markets, DEXs and exchanges.